dell-asm/dell-brocade/docs/alias_create_delete.md

   1. Create Alias

-     The create method creates the alias as per the parameter(alias_name) specified in the definition.
+     This method creates the alias as per the parameter (alias_name) specified in the definition.

   2. Delete Alias

-     The delete method deletes the alias from the brocade switch device.
+     This method deletes the alias from the Brocade switch.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-    alias_name: (Required) This parameter defines the name of the alias that needs to be created/destroyed.
+    alias_name: (Required) This parameter defines the name of the alias that needs to be created or destroyed.

-	ensure: (Required) This parameter is required to call the create or destroy method.
+	ensure: (Required) This parameter is required to call the 'Create Alias' or 'Delete Alias' method.
-    Possible values: present/absent
-    If the value of the ensure parameter is set to present, the module calls the create method.
+            The possible values are: "present" or "absent" If the 'ensure' parameter is set to "present", the module calls the 'Create Alias' method.
-    If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+            If the 'ensure' parameter is set to "absent", the module calls the 'Delete Alias' method.

-    member: (Required) This parameter specifies the memberWWPN of the nodes to be added to the alias.
-To specify a MemberWWPN, use XX:XX:XX:XX:XX:XX:XX:XX.
+    member: (Required) This parameter defines the memberWWPN of the nodes to be added to the alias.
+To specify a MemberWWPN, use the format: XX:XX:XX:XX:XX:XX:XX:XX.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide brocade_alias type properties in *.pp manifest file